-We were honored to receive an invitation from the team at WAM to design a commemorative emblem marking the museum’s 90th anniversary.
-From the outset, our intent was to create a visually striking and richly layered piece—one that encapsulates the depth and vibrancy of WAM’s renowned collection of American art.
-Drawing from the museum’s visual language, we composed a tapestry of intricate patterns and iconic silhouettes, evoking the joy, wonder, and historical resonance that define the institution’s enduring legacy.
+We were honored to be invited by the Wichita Art Museum to design a commemorative emblem marking the museum’s 90th anniversary.
+From the outset, our goal was to create a visually striking, richly layered work that captures the depth and vibrancy of WAM’s renowned collection of American art.
+Drawing from the museum’s visual language, we composed a tapestry of intricate patterns and iconic silhouettes—evoking the joy, wonder, and historical resonance that define the institution’s enduring legacy.

 social sonnet